Lower School Directory

 Mr. Kevin Donohue, Spanish Teacher

 Mr. Kevin Donohue teaches Spanish at Providence Academy.
 Spanish is his first language, and having taught at various grade levels, he brings a wide range of experience to PA.
 Mr. Donohue taught Theology at the University of St. Thomas.
 He also taught Spanish while serving as the principal of St. Columba.
 Mr. Donohue acquired his love for teaching while serving as a high school teacher in both Guadalupe Alternative Programs (GAP) and at Our Lady of Mount Carmel Mission High School in Belize, C.A.
 He holds a master's in Divinity and a bachelor's from the University of Saint Thomas in St. Paul.

 Mr. Brian Dudley, 3rd Grade Teacher

 Mr. Brian Dudley teaches third grade at Providence Academy.
 Mr. Dudley holds a bachelor’s degree in elementary education with a minor in coaching from the University of St. Thomas.
 He formerly taught first grade at a Catholic School in St. Paul and also coached basketball, softball, track and hockey.

 Mrs. Sarah Evens, Kindergarten Teacher

-Mrs. Evens obtained her degree in education from St. Catherine's University in Saint Paul, Minnesota and holds a master's in education from Hamline University in St. Paul, Minnesota.
-Mrs. Evens has more than 20 years of teaching experience at several elementary grades including first, and fourth grade here at Providence Academy.
-He love for teaching Kindergarten is abundantly clear as soon as you step into her classroom.
+Mrs. Evens obtained her degree in education from St. Catherine’s University in Saint Paul, Minnesota and holds a master’s in education from Hamline University in St. Paul, Minnesota.
+Mrs. Evens has more than 15 years of teaching experience at several elementary grades.
+Mrs. Evens is currently teaching 1st grade.

 Mrs. Marcia Farniok, 2nd Grade Teacher